Mixed Reality - 2018

-Enlighten is a mixed reality concept, targeting students aged from 18-24 by redesigning and enhancing various interactive and social aspects.
+Enlighten is a mixed reality concept which redesigns the way in which students interact with museum spaces.
 Students are guided throughout the museum via a mixed reality headset, completing various activities and challenges with friends.
 They are also able to interact and learn through the museum via headset, enhancing their overall learning experience in the museum.

 TIMELINE: 13 WEEKS

 For a museum, zoo or aquarium in Sydney design a digital/tangible/spatial experience that builds upon the collection that the institution offers.
 It should improve the visitor experience, fulfil educational goals of the institution, and help the institution to engage with new audiences (or affirm their relationship with existing ones).
 The experience should be interwoven with the context; it could not exist without the collection and environment of the institution.
 This experience is as broad or as narrow as you decide: it could begin at the door, or focus specifically on a particular zone or part of the collection; as long as it has digital, tangible and spatial aspects.

 Choosing our Experience Topic

 The first step of our project was to select what experience we wanted to improve which could either be a museum, zoo or aquarium in Sydney.
 After looking into each of the topics and discussing which topic each of us were personally interested in we decided that we would focus on museums, particularly as we felt that museums are typically seen as 'boring' and had a lot of potential to be improved with emerging technologies.

 Next we had to select a specific museum that we felt had potential to be improved.
 After conducting research we initially wanted to choose Madame Tussards in Darling Harbour however we realised that this museum may not fit into the design requirements.
 Due to this, we decided to go with the Powerhouse Museum as we felt that it was an interesting museum that had potential to be improved to make it more interactive with audiences.